damiisdandy/damiisdandy/README.md

 Hey there 👋

-Hello, I'm Damilola, a full-stack developer with a bachelor's degree in engineering.
+I'm Damilola, a full-stack developer with a bachelor's degree in engineering.
 I have professional experience with companies such as Reddit Inc. and a strong interest in building software.

 Want to know more about me?
 [Check out my portfolio.](https://damiisdandy.com/)